dpkp/kafka-python/docs/index.rst

 A secondary goal of kafka-python is to provide an easy-to-use protocol layer for interacting with kafka brokers via the python repl.
 This is useful for testing, probing, and general experimentation.
-The protocol support is leveraged to enable a :meth:`~kafka.KafkaClient.check_version()` method that probes a kafka broker and attempts to identify which version it is running (0.8.0 to 2.6+).
+In version 3.0 the protocol layer was re-written to generate encoder/decoder classes using json message definitions imported directly from the Apache Kafka project source.

 Debugging